Welcome to today's edition of the Rush 24-7 podcast.

 Yeah, they don't have to pay the full whatever $765 million today.

-They get to pay like a third of it now, and then another third of it 10 years from now.
+They get to pay like a third of it now and then another third of it 10 years from now.

 And then they pay a rest of it per month over 17 years or some such thing.

-So the sports media is complaining that the NFL got away with highway robbery because they're paying all of this benefit money so many years down the road that the money isn't going to be nearly worth then what it is now.
+So the sports media is complaining that the NFL got away with highway robbery because they're paying all of this benefits money so many years down the road that the money isn't going to be nearly worth then what it is now.

 And it's just so unfair.

-Meanwhile, Despite what you've read or may have been told, there is not conclusive settled medical science that says playing football causes dementia, causes Parkinson's, causes Alzheimer's.
+Meanwhile, despite what you've read or may have been told, there is not conclusive, settled medical science that says playing football causes dementia, causes Parkinson's, causes Alzheimer's.

-If the game of football actually caused all this stuff that they claim it does, that game would be banned.
+It would be in the trillions, and they would be banning the game If the game of football actually caused all this stuff that they claim it does, that game would be banned.

 And the penalties paid to players that played it in years past, who were not told that they could get dementia, Alzheimer's, Parkinson's, in fact, were guaranteed to get it because they played the game, they would be Bill Gates Jr.